Dhii/module-interface/README.md

 to add or override services.
 Nevertheless, implementations MUST NOT assume that the container received by `run()` is the same container returned from `setup()`.

+### Requirements
+This package officially supports PHP 5.3 until PHP 7.3.
+Theoretically, it should work on higher versions of PHP just the same, at the very least until PHP 8.
+However, it does not appear possible to build on PHP 5.3 and 7.4 at the same time, because there seems to be no distro which has both of those in its toolchain.

 [Dhii]: https://github.com/Dhii/dhii